jishi/node-sonos-http-api/README.md

 You can specify a SiriusXM channel number or station name and the station will be played.

-Music Search and Play supporting Apple Music, Spotify, Deezer and your local Library (Experimental)
+Music Search and Play (Experimental)
+Supporting Apple Music, Spotify, Deezer and your local Library
 ----------------------
 Perform a search for a song, artist, album or station and begin playing.